Eva-Shelmanova/hallucination-probe-qwen-0.5b/SOLUTION.md

 ## 4. Cross-validation strategy

-**Why 5-fold StratifiedKFold and not a single 70/15/15 split?**  At 689 samples a single split's standard error is large (~3 pp); averaging across 5 folds and reporting per-fold metrics in `results.json` gives a much more honest estimate of true test performance.
+**Why 5-fold StratifiedKFold is more efficient than a single 70/15/15 split?**  At 689 samples a single split's standard error is large (~3 pp); averaging across 5 folds and reporting per-fold metrics in `results.json` gives a much more honest estimate of true test performance.